mofakhamr/docker-varnish/README.md

 http://varnish-cache.org/docs/trunk/installation/install_source.html) so this repo updates that file mostly.

-I ~~should probably~~ will contribute the changes back to the original repo but right now, I can start trying to test v2.1 (or whatever version I choose - as long as I change the source)
+I ~~should probably~~ will contribute the changes back to the original repo but right now, I can start trying to test v2.1 (or whatever version I choose)

 ## Config
 In order to satisfy my use case (to connect to my host machine which runs my LNMP stack), I specified my docker bridge